artiship/rocks-kafka-producer/README.md

 Kafka clients facing two scenarios should concern about:

 1. When kafka cluster or brokers are not available, clients are continuing sending data to.
-This will results in client has too much data resides in memory which can not be delivered to kafka.
-This will exhaust client's memory and even cause it crash.
+This will result in the client has too much data resides in memory which can not be delivered to kafka.
+This will exhaust the client's memory and even cause it to crash.
 Then if restart the application, data in memory will lose.
-2. When client application suddenly crash, data reside in kafka client's memory accumulator will lose.
+2. When client application suddenly crashes, data reside in kafka client's memory accumulator will lose.

 These two scenarios could be addressed by the persistent queue.
-This project uses the another's another project `rocks-queue-java` provides embedded local persistent queue for sending data.
+This project uses the another's another project `rocks-queue-java` provides an embedded local persistent queue for sending data.

 Data will first sync write into rocks queue as well as a write-ahead-log.
-Meanwhile there is a thread forever asynchronously consuming the queue and then delivery messages to kafka.
+Meanwhile, there is a thread forever asynchronously consuming the queue and then deliver messages to Kafka.

-1. If kafka brokers are not available, data sent by clients will stored in RocksDB at local file system.
-Once the kafka cluster has been recovered.
-Data at last will be consumed and written into kafka.
+1. If Kafka brokers are not available, data sent by clients will be stored in RocksDB at the local file system.
+Once the Kafka cluster has been recovered.
+Data, at last, will be consumed and written into Kafka.
 2. In the case client crash.
 Since data are first written into write-ahead-log.
-Data will be recovered after client restart.
+Data will be recovered after a client restart.

 Please notice this producer is dedicated for Confluent Kafka Platform with schema registry and support Avro Schema.